archetype-themes/plugin-theme-component/docs/Contributing.md

 .
 ├── README.md
 ├── package.json
-├── bin
+├── bin                       [ component plugin entrypoints ]
+│   ├── run.cmd                 [ CMD entrypoint ]
+│   └── run.js                  [ JavaScript entrypoint ]
+├── docs                      [ documentation folder ]
+├── resources                 [ static resources ]
-│   ├── run.js   [ component entrypoint ]
+│   ├── component-files         [ generate component template files ]
+│   └── explorer                [ component explorer files ]
-└── src
+├── src
-    ├── runners        [ component runners ]
+│   ├── builders              [ component builders ]
-    ├── cli
+│   ├── commands
-    │   └── commands    [ CLI commands ]
+│   │   └── theme
-    │   └── flags        [ CLI command flags ]
+│   │       └── component     [ plugin commands entrypoints ]
-    │   └── models      [ CLI models ]
+│   ├── config                [ plugin configuration ]
-    ├── errors          [ custom errors ]
+│   ├── errors                [ plugin custom errors ]
-    ├── factory         [ component factories ]
+│   ├── factory               [ component factory methods ]
-    ├── generators      [ component generators ]
-    ├── installers      [ component installers ]
+│   ├── installers            [ component installers ]
-    ├── models          [ component models ]
+│   ├── models                [ data object models ]
-    │   └── abstract    [ abstract component models ]
+│   │   └── abstract            [ abstract data object models ]
-    ├── processors      [ external processors ]
+│   ├── processors            [ data transformation for CSS, JavaScript and more ]
-    │   └── postcss     [ external postcss processor ]
+│   └── utils                 [ Utility methods ]
-    └── utils           [ component utilities ]
+└── tests                     [ mocha tests ]
 ```

-### Phase 1: Bin & CLI Folder

-CLI stands for Command Line Interface

-bin/component.js is the CLI's entrypoint

-The CLI subfolder should only contain files pertaining to Shell execution and management.
-It should analyze command
-input and call appropriate Factories, Builders and Installers when necessary.

-### Phase 2: Factory Folder
+### bin

+Based on oclif CLI's recommended structure, this is the standard entrypoint for a CLI or, in this case, a CLI plugin.

+### docs

+Contains additional documentation on components and the plugin's structure and build process.

+### resources

+Contains static assets used internally when generating a new component or when running the plugin's dev command with
+setup files enabled.

+### src folder

+#### factory

-Factories create Component instances.
-When creating a Component instance, a Factory should load all necessary data from
+Factories create component instances.
+When instantiating a component, a factory should load all necessary data from disk
-disk expecting a "transformation" for an upcoming Build process.
+preparing grounds for the build process.

+Factories load direct descendants automatically.
-Factories should load items recursively.
-If you create a Component using the ComponentFactory, it should create
+If you create a Component using the ComponentFactory, it should create instances and load data from its child snippets
-instances
-and load data from its children Snippet Model using the SnippetFactory through a recursive check.
+using the SnippetFactory.

 - Load all necessary data from disk for upcoming merge and/or transformation done during the Builder step.
 - **SHOULD NOT** transform any data.
 - **SHOULD NOT** install anything inside Themes or modify Themes in any way.

-### Phase 3: Builders Folder
+### builders folder

 Builders are there to assemble and process file contents to deliver a final product.
 \*This does not relate in any way to the Builder Design Pattern

-- Run after Factories have completed Component Model creation.
+- Should only be run after factories have completed component data model creation.
-- Transform data as necessary using external processors, such as esbuild, sass, post-css
+- Transform data as necessary using external processors, such as post-css
-- Transform and merge data using internal processors, such as liquid code and locales
+- Transform and merge data using internal processors, such as import-map
-- Copy files that do not need transformation to the build folder.
+- Copy relevant files that do not need transformation to the build folder.
 - **SHOULD NOT** load data from the disk that needs transformation.
 - **SHOULD NOT** install anything inside Themes or modify Themes in any way.

-### Phase 4: Installers Folder
+### installers folder

 Installers are meant to install Collection Builds in a Shopify Theme.

-- Run after Factories and Builders have completed their tasks.
+- Should only be run after factories and builders have completed their tasks.
 - Copy the necessary final Build files to a Theme.
-- Perform file merge with Theme files when necessary (i.e.: Schema-Locale files)
+- Perform file merge with Theme files when necessary (i.e.: locale files)
 - **SHOULD NOT** load data from the disk that needs transformation.
 - **SHOULD NOT** transform any data.

 ### Errors

-Contains custom Internal Errors used within the CLI
+Contains custom Internal Errors used within the plugin

 ### Generators

-CLI **create** commands will invoke Generators to help create components within a Collection.
+The plugin's **generate** command will invoke generators to help create new components.
-Create commands execution will not run Phase 2,3 and 4

 ### Models

-Data Object models used throughout Phase 2,3 and 4.
+Shared data object models

 ### Processors

-Processors transform data and should only be called during Phase 3, through Builder methods.
+Processors transform data and should only be called by builders

 ### Utils

-Various Utility functions organized inside JavaScript Objects as static methods.
+Various utility methods organized by topic.

 ## Fixing Bugs